nicolasfguillaume/Exploratory-Data-Analysis-with-R/Problem_Set_4.md

 ![](Problem_Set_4_files/figure-html/unnamed-chunk-15-1.png)

-# Electricty generation in the world in X in 1990 compared to the average and median
+# Electricty generation in the world in 1990-1995 compared to the average generation foa all countries

 ```r
 library(reshape2)